jthomperoo/custom-pod-autoscaler-experiments/dissertation.md

 [@kubernetes_io_hpa]

 The built in algorithm may not suit your needs; you may require more complex scaling logic.
-The only way to currently resolve this is to write your own scaler from scratch, which is a complex and difficult task - with an added vector of failure if there are bugs in your scaling.
-Writing this scaler requires an intimate understanding of K8s and its APIs.
+For example, a queue based autoscaling solution, an autoscaler that uses conditional logic with twitter statistics or a predictive autoscaling solution.
+The only way to currently resolve this is to write your own  scaler from scratch, which is a complex and difficult task - with an added vector of failure if there are bugs in your scaler.
+Furthermore, writing this scaler requires an intimate understanding of K8s and its APIs.

 ### Custom Metrics Difficulty

-Custom metrics requires the use of third party adapters (e.g. Prometheus, Sysdig Monitor), or requires the user to write their own adapter.
-This requires a lot of configuration and in the case of writing their own adapter requires in-depth K8s API knowledge.
+Custom metrics require the use of third party adapters (e.g. Prometheus, Sysdig Monitor), or requires the user to write their own adapter.
+This depends on a lot of configuration and in the case of writing their own adapter necessitates in-depth K8s API knowledge.
 See figure \ref{sysdig_scaler_overview} for an example Sysdig autoscaling system and figure \ref{general_custom_metrics} for a generalised system.

 ![Sysdig Custom Metrics autoscaling overview\label{sysdig_scaler_overview}
 [@sysdig_custom_metrics]](assets/intro/sysdig_kubernetes_scaler_overview.png)